sagizty/BigModel/README.md

 5. Running the models

-todo
+## TODO

+We have many framework fix is upgrading and fixing.

-## A whole-slide foundation model for digital pathology from real-world data
+# GigaPath: A whole-slide foundation model for digital pathology from real-world data

 [[`Model`](https://huggingface.co/prov-gigapath/prov-gigapath)] [[`Paper`](https://aka.ms/gigapath)] [[`BibTeX`](#Citation)]